reasonwithoutrestraint/site/README.md

 - (1) G.E.
 Moore, "The Subject Matter of Ethics", from _Principia Ethica_
 - (2) Henry Sidgwick, "Ethical Judgments", from _The Methods of Ethics_
 - (2) W.D.
 Ross, "The Meaning of Right" & "The Meaning of good", from _The Right and the Good_
+- (3) H.A.
+Prichard, "Does Moral Philosophy Rest on a Mistake?"
 - (1) A.C.
 Ewing, "A Suggested Non-Naturalistic Definition of Good"

 Expresssivists